ottypes/docs/README.md

 # Coffeescript, eh?

 The types are in coffeescript because its good.
 But, I've had my zealotry ground away over time.
-I have no problem with types in this repository existing in any language so long as it can compile to javascript.
+I have no problem with types in this repository existing in any language so long as running `make` compiles them to javascript.

 # License